CelineWW/MechaCar_Statistical_Analysis/README.md

 - The p-value of **Lot3** is lower than significance level(0.05%), we do have sufficient evidence to reject the null hypothesis.
 The means of **Lot3** of suspension coils(`1496.14` PSI) is statistically different from the population mean(`1500` PSI).

 ## Study Design: MechaCar vs Competition
-To study how the MechaCar performs against the competitions, we need to answer the following questions:
+According to the report of [Retail Prices for Gasline in California](https://www.eia.gov/dnav/pet/hist/LeafHandler.ashx?n=pet&s=emm_epm0_pte_sca_dpg&f=m) from U.S. Energy Information Administration, from Aug, 2020 to Aug, 2022, all grades retail gasline price rised by 69%.
+There is no doubt that potential buyers will strongly concern about the **MPG(Miles per Gallon)** of their new vehicle.

 - What metric or metrics are you going to test?
- **MPG(Miles per Gallon)** which indicates the fuel economy of the vehicle.
+**MPG(Miles per Gallon)** reflects both city and highway fuel efficiency.
+These are both common in California.We are going to test **MPG(Miles per Gallon)** which indicates the fuel economy of the vehicle.

 - What is the null hypothesis or alternative hypothesis?
-H<sub>0</sub>: ✕
-H<sub>a</sub>:
+H<sub>0</sub>(null hypothesis): If MechaCar has the same performance as the competition vehicle on fuel efficiency, the **MPG** mean of MechaCar will be similiar to the **MPG** mean of the competition.
+H<sub>a</sub>(alternative hypothesis): If MechaCar has better or worse performance over the competition vehicle on fuel efficiency, the **MPG** mean of MechaCar will be statistically different from the **MPG** mean of the competition.

 - What statistical test would you use to test the hypothesis?
 And why?

-two-sample t-test?
- If the success metric is numerical and the sample size is large, use a two-sample t-test.
+Since **MPG** is numeric data, and the sample size is large, we can perform a two-sample t-test.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?

-A metric to be tested is mentioned (5 pt)
-A null hypothesis or an alternative hypothesis is described (5 pt) A statistical test is described to test the hypothesis (5 pt) The data for the statistical test is described (5 pt) What data is needed to run the statistical test?
+- What data is needed to run the statistical test?
+ - The **MPG** dataset of AutosRUs’ newest prototype, the MechaCar.
+These data is already on our hand.
+ - The **MPG** dataset of the competition vehicles.
+These data needs to be further collected.